 – Frozen assorted veggies

 Yes!
 You can absolutely cook frozen foods in your air fryer.
+Some air fryers such as FrenchMay Air Fryer also come with a cookbook that tells you the temperature and time settings for frozen food.
 They are great for making frozen snacks and meals that range from frozen bags of mixed veggies to frozen filets of tilapia or frozen salmon steaks.

 One of the ways that we recommend cooking frozen foods in your fryer is using your microwave to thaw it out first before you fry it.
 That will help shorten the necessary cooking time that your previously frozen food needs to be in the fryer.
 It will also help remove some of the moisture from your frozen food so that it can get nice and crisp in the fryer.